 INVESTOR EDUCATION & PROTECTION FUND (IEPF)

 The Company is required to transfer dividends which remained unpaid/ unclaimed for aperiod of seven years to the IEPF established by the Central Government.
-The unpaid/unclaimed dividend for the year ended 31st March 2010 is due for transfer to IEPF on orafter 27th August 2017.
+The unpaid/unclaimed dividend for the year ended March 31 2014 is due for transfer to IEPF on orafter October 9 2021.

-DIRECTORS' RESPONSIBILITY STATEMENT
+DIRECTORS RESPONSIBILITY STATEMENT

-To the best of the knowledge and belief of the Directors of the Company and accordingto the information and explanations obtained by them your Directors make the followingstatement in terms of Section 134(3) (c) of the Companies Act 2013.
+To the best of the knowledge and belief of the Directors of the Company and accordingto the information and explanations obtained by them your Directors make the followingstatement in terms of Section 134(3) (c) of the Companies Act 2013:

 CONSOLIDATED FINANCIAL RESULTS

 As required by Regulation 33 of SEBI (Listing Obligations and Disclosure Requirements)Regulations 2015 the consolidated financial statements have been prepared in accordancewith applicable Accounting Standards.
-The audited consolidated financial statementstogether with Auditors' Report forms part of this Annual Report.
+The audited consolidated financial statementstogether with Auditors Report forms part of this Annual Report.

 DIRECTORS AND KEY MANAGERIAL PERSONNEL

 The Company has received declarations from all the Independent Directors of the Companyconfirming that they meet the criteria of independence as prescribed both undersub-section (6) of Section 149 of the Companies Act 2013 and Regulation 16(1) (b) of SEBI(Listing Obligations and Disclosure Requirements) Regulations 2015 and also a declarationRule 6 of the Companies (Appointment and Qualifications of Directors) Rules 2014 amendedas on date.
 The Independent Director of the company have complied with the Code forIndependent Directors prescribed in Schedule IV to the Act.